rascala/react-zoho-payments/README.md

 - `businessName`: string (required)

-  Will be visible at the top of the widget as a title TODO - add screenshot
+  Will be visible at the top of the widget as a title

+  TODO - add screenshot

+  `Note`: The name/account which will appear in their UPI app or banking page will be the one you have registered with Zoho payments

+  This text will appear only in the Zoho Payments Widget

+  (not on their HDFC page or GooglePay app or PhonePe app etc, which will have the registered organization name and account)
 - `businessDesc`: string (required)

   Will be visible under businessName as a subtitle